Scalability in a digital project illustration.

 Easy to learn

-Let’s take a look at three impressive examples of successful web applications that managed to scale and lead the market.
+Let’s take a look at five impressive examples of scalable websites.

 Shopify

-Shopify is a famous Canadian eCommerce platform used by more than 1.7 million clients globally.
+Shopify is a famous Canadian eCommerce platform used by more than 1 million clients in the United States only.
 Online retailers can use its marketing, payment, shipping, and customer service tools with this platform.
 Shopify allows its clients to start a business or move the existing one online.

 Walmart